 |Rene Garello||Institute of Electrical and Electronics Engineers (IEEE), France|

-- IEEE OES Plastics in the Oceans Initiative - The Institute of Electrical and Electronics Engineers Oceanic Engineering Society (IEEE OES) Initiative aims to develop a metric for assessing the different approaches to the observation and detection of plastics required to for a set of indicators.
+- IEEE OES Plastics in the Oceans Initiative - The Institute of Electrical and Electronics Engineers Oceanic Engineering Society (IEEE OES) Initiative aims to develop a metric for assessing the different approaches to the observation and detection of plastics required for a set of indicators.
 The initiative will directly link to governmental actions to address the challenge.
-To achieve this, a working group led by OES in collaboration with the UN Environment and the Group on Earth Observation (GEO) initiative “Blue Planet“ will organize participatory workshops and utilize a collaborative platform for thematic deliberations.
+To achieve this, a working group led by OES in collaboration with the UN Environment and the GEO Blue Planet Initiative organizes participatory workshops and utilizes a collaborative platform for thematic deliberation.

 The United Nations Sustainable Development Goals includes a goal (SDG 14 – Life Below Water) to conserve and sustainably use the oceans, seas and marine resources for sustainable development.
 SDG 14 Target 14.1 “by 2025, prevent and significantly reduce marine pollution of all kinds (…)” provides a deadline for progress on reducing […]